Shana, where are you?

 Say hello to Shana for me, she’s a very nice girl.

-Did you hear that Shana?
-Oh great, we lost Shana again!
-(What an attention-span!)
+She is, she truly is!
 Well, thanks again Miroslav and Jitka, and try to remember, I really do know who you are!

 Will our next contestant enter and sign in, please!